AdvancedPhotonSource/cdi/docs/source/for_developers.rst

 - compiles
 - installs in conda environment
 - sets the LD_LIBRARY_PATH/DYLD_LIBRARY_PATH in this session
-- sets the LD_LIBRARY_PATH/DYLD_LIBRARY_PATH in the bin/setenv.sh script
+- sets the LD_LIBRARY_PATH/DYLD_LIBRARY_PATH in the setenv.sh script

 | If the libraries are at different location than the installation (for example moved to lib directory), then the init script will not work.
 In this case edit the following files:
 - reccdi/src_py/cyth/bridge_cpu.pyx